jerrymarino/iCompleteMe/README.md

 #### The `RestartServer` subcommand

-Restarts the semantic-engine-as-localhost-server for those semantic engines that work as separate servers that ICM talks to.
+Restarts the semantic-engine-as-localhost-server for those semantic engines that work as separate servers that iCM talks to.

 An additional optional argument may be supplied for Python, specifying the python binary to use to restart the Python semantic engine.